How to ride the TTC

 • Wait at the stop and make sure the Operator sees you.

-• On a bus: Tap your PRESTO, debit or credit card, or device, on a reader or deposit your cash, TTC ticket, or token into the fare box.
+• Tap your PRESTO, debit or credit card, or device, on a reader inside the front door, or deposit exact cash, into the fare box.

-• If you pay with cash, ask the Operator for a paper transfer.
-This paper transfer is your Proof-of-Payment, which you might need to show to a TTC employee during your trip.
+• If paying with cash, ask the Operator for a paper transfer.

 • Find a seat or hold onto a handrail.